silicon-heaven/shv-doc/src/rpcmethods.md

 can be considered as property node.

 It supports an optional Integer argument which is maximal age in milliseconds.
-This is used with caches along the way where sometimes "get" might be served from it without need to actually address the target device.
+This is used with caches along the way where sometimes *get* might be served from it without need to actually address the target device.

 ```